mo

 Liberty University

-Liberty University features a bachelor of science program in criminal justice with a specialization in crime scene investigation, enabling students to learn about the practice of forensics and the law.
+Liberty University features a bachelor of science program in criminal justice specializing in crime scene investigation, enabling students to learn about the practice of forensics and the law.
 Designed to provide students with a solid understanding of the criminal justice field, this online program provides the skills necessary to develop and analyze forensics laws.
 Graduates will learn the essential skills to conduct criminal investigations and protect and record vital evidence.

 Graduates of this program will be prepared to take up positions such as crime scene investigators, crime scene technicians, criminalists, forensic analysts, and forensic project coordinators.